 2.1.
-A brief overview of the major economic sanctions: The international economic sanctions against Iran gradually became more potent after 2012 due to several important developments (Laub 2015).
+A brief overview of the major economic sanctions

+The international economic sanctions against Iran gradually became more potent after 2012 due to several important developments (Laub 2015).
 First the U.S. adopted more comprehensive sanctions that targeted Iran's entire financial system and oil exports.
 This was achieved by the introduction of extraterritorial and secondary sanctions against non-U.S. firms that did business with Iran.
 Second, the Obama administration reinforced this initiative by imposing extraterritorial sanctions on purchase of Iranian oil and investment in Iran's energy sector (Schmidt 2022).
 Third, the European Union adopted similar measures, which included a ban on transactions with the Iran Central Bank and all commercial banks.
-During 2012, both the United States and European Union strengthened the financial and energy sanctions against Iran, without any significant challenge by China (Morris 2012) or Russia (Katz 2012).
+During 2012, both the United States and European Union strengthened the financial and energy sanctions against Iran, without any significant challenge by China, which was Iran's largest trade partner and its largest oil consumer (Morris 2012), or Russia, which had expanded its security and military cooperation with Iran (Katz 2012).

 The key economic indicators show that the Iranian economy suffered strong adverse macroeconomic shocks after 2012 as these sanctions reduced the oil export revenues sharply and disrupted trade and investment in all sectors of the economy (Azarbayejani, Tayebi, and Safa Dargiri 2015; Dizaji and Farzanegan 2024; Ghomi 2022).
 The oil exports were not only reduced under these sanctions, but the government was not even able to repatriate the export revenues because of the financial sanctions.
 Furthermore, the severe sanction regime that reached its peak in 2012 continued with minor oscillations in the years that followed.
-Even after some of the sanctions were diminished in 2016 following the nuclear agreement, Iran was not able to fully benefit from these changes because many private firms in Asia and Europe were reluctant to conduct business with Iran, for fear of being punished financially by the U.S. government (Heydarian, Pahlavani, and Mirjalili 2022).
+Even after some of the sanctions were scaled back in 2016 following the nuclear agreement, Iran was not able to fully benefit from these changes because many private firms in Asia and Europe were reluctant to conduct business with Iran, for fear of being punished financially by the U.S. government (Heydarian, Pahlavani, and Mirjalili 2022).
 The limited sanctions relief that was achieved after the nuclear agreement, was eliminated when Donald Trump left the agreement and launched a new round of maximum pressure sanctions in late 2017 (Aslan, Aslan, and Rashid 2020).
 Many U.S and international sanctions remain in effect as of 2024.
 After comparing the severity and scope of the economic sanctions in various periods we concluded that 2012 was the effective year for the new era of severe sanctions that have affected the economy of Iran ever since.
+Furthermore, several studies of the welfare effects of economic sanctions based on Iran's annual Household Income and Expenditure Surveys, have revealed a downward trend and deterioration of standards of living after 2012 (Salehi 2020).
+Our focus is on the development of the middle class before and after these major sanctions.
+Below we explain why the focus on this segment of Iranian society is important.